 By giving them more control, choice and credibility.

-1. Give them more freedom:
+1. Give them more space to fail:

 “Fail early, fail often, but always fail forward.”
 John C Maxwell